 Small to Medium Sized Manufacturers Have More to Lose from Cyberattacks.

 Larger manufacturing operations have a depth of resources to implement effective cybersecurity measures.
 With their complex operational and IT systems, bigger shops tend to be better prepared to defend against, detect and recover from a cybersecurity incident quickly.
 Hackers know this, and they know that small to medium sized manufacturers are usually less well protected, making them soft targets.
 In fact, over 60% of small businesses have experienced a cyberattack in the last 12 months, and with odds like that, your business could be next.
 Whatever the size of your manufacturing business, you need to protect against cyberthreats, and Kansas Manufacturing Solutions has valuable resources to help you with cybersecurity at your facility.

 Download the complimentary KMS Manufacturers Guide to Cybersecurity.

 What Do You Want To Achieve With Your Cybersecurity Plan?

 The National Institute of Technology’s (NIST) Cybersecurity Framework helps manufacturing organizations better understand and improve their management of cybersecurity risk.
 This might be the solution for you.

 We want to do business with the Federal Government and the US Department of Defense.

 All Department of Defense (DoD) contractors must meet the Defense Federal Acquisition Regulation Supplement (DFARS) minimum cybersecurity standards or risk losing federal contracts.
 We can support you with NIST 800.171 or DFARS compliance.

-Request your no-cost cybersecurity readiness review and gap analysis today.
+Request your cybersecurity readiness review and gap analysis today.
 Through our KMS Connect program and based upon your manufacturing company's objectives and our vetted cybersecurity partner's insight, we will provide you the readiness review and gap analysis that will put you on the path towards what you want to achieve with your cybersecurity plan.